liz-hunter/entropidae/README.md

 ### #2 Create bootstrap samples with R (optionally, do some data visualization)

-Use samplingwithreplacement.R to output a tsv with the desired number of samples.
+Use sampling.R to output a tsv with the desired number of bootstrapped samples.

-Run generate_samples.py to create taxa_sample.txt and taxa_sample_unique.txt on the output from the R script.
+Run generate_samples.py to create taxa_sample.txt and taxa_sample_unique.txt on the tsv output from the R script with the desired number of samples.

 ```
 python gerenate_samples.py --input taxa_samples.tsv --identifier taxa